Ekar is the first gravel groupset by Campagnolo — and claimed to be the lightest 1x.

 What makes Ekar different?

 Campagnolo are not the first to develop a 13-speed groupset.
 Rotor launched the 1x13 groupset in the spring of 2019.
-However, it has a few niggles and isn't gravel specific.
+However, Rotor has a few niggles and isn't gravel specific.

 It’s a bold step for a brand that has been road only for almost three decades, having previously only dabbled in mountain bike componentry, particularly because they are only providing a 1x13 drivetrain with no option to run a front derailleur.

-The chain is pushed around and kept in check by an all-new clutched rear derailleur, while cassettes starting with a tiny 9-tooth sprocket supply the necessary range.
+The chain is kept in check by an all-new clutched rear derailleur, while cassettes starting with a tiny 9-tooth sprocket supply the necessary range.
 The 13-speed cassette provides two additional gears over SRAM and Shimano's 1x groupsets.

 Campagnolo says the Ekar chains are manufactured at the brand’s Vicenza facility, and are dipped in an ultrasound lubricant bath that coats every part of the chain completely.
 Their aim is to increase durability of the new ultra-thin chain so it can withstand off-road riding for longer.

-Campagnolo launched new wheelsets this year featuring the new 'N3W' freehub.
-It was all part of their master plan.
-N3W is backwards compatible with existing 10-, 11- and 12-speed Campagnolo cassettes with the addition of an adaptor that effectively lengthens the freehub body, but in its native state it accepts Ekar's new 13-speed cassettes.
+Campagnolo Zonda GT and Levante gravel specific wheelsets are compatible along with any wheels with 'N3W' freehub.
+N3W hubs are also backwards compatible with existing 10-, 11- and 12-speed Campagnolo cassettes with the addition of an adaptor that effectively lengthens the freehub body, but in its native state it accepts Ekar's new 13-speed cassettes.

-Ekar is hydraulic disc only — no rim brake option available.
+Ekar is hydraulic disc only — no V-brake option available.
 The brake callipers are flat mount only, too.
 There are no conversion kits available for framesets that are I.S. or Post mount.
 The internal lever widgets and gubbins are shared with the technology used in their road hydraulic levers.

 It’s designed to withstand the rigours of gravel riding in wet and muddy conditions, and will be available in "all threaded and press-fit standards", including BSA, ITA, BB86, BB30, BB30A, BB386, PF30, BBRight, and T47.